Toadstool groper

-The toadstool groper (Trachypoma macracanthus), also known as the Pacific rockcod, Pacific perch, Strawberry cod and whitespotted sea bass is a sea bass of the subfamily Anthiinae of the family Serranidae, is found in the southern Pacific Ocean.
+The toadstool groper (Trachypoma macracanthus), also known as the Pacific rockcod, Pacific perch, Strawberry cod and whitespotted sea bass is a ray-finned fish of the family Anthiadidae which is found in the southern Pacific Ocean.
 Its length is between 20 and 40 cm.

 Description

 The toadstool groper is bright orange or red in colour with an irregular pattern of small white spots covering its body and the fins.
 It has large eyes which are set high on head.
 The lower border of the preopercular bone has three upward curving spines.
 The dorsal fin 12 spines while the anal fin contains 6 soft rays.
 This species grows to around 40 cm in length.
 Although other authorities give it a maximum length of 22 cm.

 Distribution

 The toadstool groper has been recorded from New Zealand and the Kermadec Islands, Easter Island, and the Desventuradas Islands of Chile.
 Around Australia it is found around southwestern and southeastern Australia, Lord Howe Island, Norfolk Island and the Elizabeth and Middleton Reefs.